heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 | 10 | gutenberg-project-argonaut-stories.txt | Lempel-Ziv 77 | 283095 | 146516 | 0.52 | 0.75 | 0.00 | 0.00

 ### What compressed well
 Both algorithms reached the desired compression ratio on documents containing sensible natural language.
-In this case public domain content (novels and short stories) was used as was detailed in section 'input used for analysis-tests.'
+In this case public domain content (novels and short stories) was used as was detailed in section [input used for analysis-tests](https://github.com/heidi-holappa/tira-labra-2022/blob/master/documentation/testing-documentation.md#input-used-for-analysis-tests).
 In the table above files 2,3,4 and 6 fell under this category.

 On all these files the Lempel-Ziv 77 algorithm was able to reach more favorable compression ratios as the content provided a good amount of string-matches to enable compression.
 This is evident since each non-match takes 8 bits of space and matches 16 bits, which means that the compression comes from matches made.